angelotrabuco2013/scratch-www/README.md

 &ast; Had some bugs reported on its GitHub repository

 > [!CAUTION]
-> The project editor and frontpage will not display correctly on any Scratch mod based on TurboWarp (e.g. <a href="https://studio.penguinmod.com/editor.html">PenguinMod</a>, <a href="https://dinosaurmod.github.io/editor.html">DinosaurMod</a>, <a href="https://shredmod.is-an.app/editor.html">ShredMod</a>, etc.) Using Scratch is recommended.
+> The project editor and frontpage will not display correctly on any Scratch mod based on TurboWarp (e.g. <a href="https://studio.penguinmod.com/editor.html">PenguinMod</a>, <a href="https://dinosaurmod.github.io/editor.html">DinosaurMod</a>, <a href="https://shredmod.is-an.app/editor.html">ShredMod</a>, etc.) Using Scratch is recommended, although it will slow down some large projects, such as projects containing 3D content, games, etc. Slowdowns decrease the FPS from 30 to 25-0.
+Extreme slowdowns (10-0 FPS) would cause the project to lag too much or crash the page.

 > [!NOTE]
-> You need to get Stylus to install this userstyle.
+> You need to get Stylus to install this userstyle. <a href="https://chromewebstore.google.com/detail/clngdbkpkpeebahjckkjfobafhncgmne">Get Stylus</a>

 > [!TIP]
 > If you wish to manually go to the Discuss page, visit <https://scratch.mit.edu/discuss>.

 > [!WARNING]
-> Some pages already have a Scratch 2.0 style, however the search box is not smaller.
+> Some pages already have a Scratch 2.0 style, however the search box is not shrunk to 170 pixels as smaller size, making it not resemble the ones seen in Scratch 2.0's old header (2013-2015).

 ## Credits: